 His radio show, Ring of Fire, has been broadcasting hot legal topics for 15 years.
 His TV career has evolved over time, from guest appearances to documentaries and even his own international program, America’s Lawyer.

-Mike is an unabashed disruptor in the industry, and we’re recapping the insightful information he shared with us during his interview so that you can implement it into your own practice.
+Mike is an unabashed disruptor in the industry, and we’re recapping the insightful legal marketing and law firm advice he shared with us during his interview so that you can implement it into your own practice.

 Five Lessons from America’s Lawyer: